-In recent years, Turkey has expanded its defence and defence-industrial capacity and capabilities in a significant manner.
+In recent years, Turkish defence and defence-industrial capacity has expanded in a significant manner.
+Hawks warn for Neo-ottoman expansion.
 A quick look at the SSB (the Presidency of Defence Industries) catalogue of available defence products show a wide range of Turkish-made hardware.
 It contains many of the products from the major Turkish defence companies: ASELSAN, Rocketsan A. S., and HAVELSAN, among many others.
 This includes land, naval and air platforms, radar, medium-range ballistic missiles, and the associated logistics and sub-systems required to run and support the complex equipment they have for sale.
 This is the effect of Erdogan’s desire to turn Turkey from a partner nation for NATO, into a regional power in the Eastern Mediterranean with its own sovereign foreign policy goals and ambitions.

 Erdogan stated explicitly at the 12th International Defence Industry Fair that by the centenary of the Turkish Republic in 2023, Turkey would rid itself of foreign dependency – a goal that has been pursued since the 1980s.
 Furthermore, Turkey Vice-President Fuat Otkay stated in March 2019 that Turkey meets 65% of its defence needs through domestic production.
 A further goal is to increase Turkish defence exports to $25bn by 2023.

 Of all the goals, the last seems particularly unlikely, despite large year-on-year growth in Turkish defence exports in the past five years (see figure 1).
 Turkish exports would have to increase by $23bn between 2018 and 2023 to achieve this goal.